Superdry slumps as founder's return sparks board revolt

 Dunkerton, the former boss of Superdry, on Tuesday was voted back on the board by a slim margin and hours later was named interim chief executive officer after winning the backing of shareholders looking for a revival of the fashion group’s fortunes.

 The move did not sit well with most of Superdry’s board, which had opposed his comeback.
-Chief Executive Officer Euan Sutherland immediately resigned after five years at the helm.
+Chief Executive Officer Euan Sutherland, who has been at the helm for five years, resigned immediately.

 Dunkerton, who owns 18.4 percent of the equity, quit a year ago after a row over strategy.
 He takes issue in particular with Superdry’s product design and internet plans.